EmilStenstrom/django-components/README.md

 / %}
 ```

 > Note: Never use this feature to mix business logic and template logic.
-Business logic should still be in the component!
+Business logic should still be in the view!

 ### Pass dictonary by its key-value pairs